joshuafierro/credential-generator/README.md

 # credential-generator

-A Node.js CLI tool that generates a strong random password based on user chosen requirements (1.
-Length of the Password 2.
-Whether to include special characters).
+A Node.js CLI tool that generates a strong random password based on user chosen requirements:

+1. Length of the Password.
+2. Whether to include special characters.

 ## Features